philscanlon/Hackathon2016/docs/getting-started.md

 `destination topic: topic/geo`
 `payload: {"lat":"12.345678","lng":"123.456789","name":"Test","message":"hi there!","otherAttributes":"whateverYouWant"}`

 The payload should be in __*binary format*__.
-Attach a UTF-8 string as a string of bytes to the payload.
+Attach a UTF-8 string as a bunch of bytes to the payload.

 **Don't know your lat/long?**  Google Maps knows... find yourself on Maps and right-click that spot and click on "What's here?"